What we do

 NHS Air Grid (NAG)

-A nationwide network of secure air corridors connecting hospitals, pathology labs, GP surgeries, care homes, pharmacies and other healthcare service providers designated for NHS service delivery.
+A nationwide network of drone routes connecting hospitals, pathology labs, GP surgeries, care homes, pharmacies and other healthcare service providers.

 Health systems integration

 Integration into Laboratory Information Management Systems (LIMS) and Inventory Management Systems (IMS) to improve traceability and auditing of medical tests and supplies.

 Support for ordering, routing, assigning, scheduling and tracking drone deliveries.
 This includes a mobile delivery app for healthcare staff and digital twin insight engine predicting future supply chain activity.